NieneB/InternshipReport/index.md

 The field names are historic but do not contain a change in time.
 Therefore the time bar had no relevance in the application.
 The static display of the field-names will be on the map as simple polygons, to indicate their position and show the user the spatial dimension, the location and sizes of the fields.
 There will be a set of navigation controls available to the user.
 Also multiple background layers, form which the user can choose.

 The information will be shown in a transect map.
-So the same information is shown in multiple views and from different perspectives. (*linking*) The brushing technique is used to highlight the hight on the line and the position on the map of that specific point so the user can link between the two presentations.
+So the same information is shown in multiple views and from different perspectives. (*linking*) The brushing technique is used to highlight the height on the line and the position on the map of that specific point so the user can link between the two presentations.

  Showing the field names on a height map.
 By doing this, it includes also names related to water and swamps, for lower areas are more wet then higher areas.
 Also vegetation types, dependent on wet or dry situations, will be included for their is a relation.